Financial Toxicity of Cancer Patients

-Most Americans rely on health insurance to cover treatment for serious illnesses, but health insurance in the U.S. is a patchwork of individual, group and public options subject to an ever-shifting regulatory landscape.
+Most Americans rely on health insurance to cover treatment for serious illnesses.
+But health insurance in the U.S. is subject to an ever-shifting regulatory landscape.

-The only sure thing is that no American can just trust the financial details of health care to work themselves out — rather, mesothelioma patients and their caregivers must take a hard look at their health insurance coverage and explore what other options are available such as Medicare and Medicaid.
+The only sure thing is that no American can just trust the financial details of health care to work themselves out.
+People must take a look at their health insurance coverage and explore what other options are available.
+This may include Medicare and Medicaid.

-Many cancer patients and caregivers find themselves in a bind because they receive their health insurance through their employer, but they cannot continue working full time during cancer treatment.
+Many people find themselves in a bind because they receive their health insurance through their employer.
+But they cannot continue working full-time during cancer treatment.

-The Family and Medical Leave Act (FMLA) of 1993 may provide one solution, as it ensures many American workers are entitled to 12 weeks of job-protected leave per year.
-Patients and caregivers can use FMLA leave to adjust their working hours or take unpaid time off without losing their health insurance benefits.
+The Family and Medical Leave Act (FMLA) of 1993 may provide one solution.
+It ensures many American workers get 12 weeks of job-protected leave per year.
+Patients and caregivers can use FMLA leave to adjust their working hours.
+Or take unpaid time off without losing their health insurance benefits.

-Tax deductions are another important resource for many cancer patients, especially seniors who already face high health care costs.
-Medical expenses that exceed a certain percentage of a household’s income can be deducted from federal taxes, and caregivers may be able to take advantage of certain tax breaks as well.
+Tax deductions are another important resource for many cancer patients.
+Especially seniors who already face high health-care costs.
+Medical expenses that exceed a certain percentage of a household’s income can be deducted from federal taxes.
+Caregivers may be able to take advantage of certain tax breaks as well.